 Broussard: Start your scenic byway tour here.
 Broussard has 14 properties listed in the National Register of Historic Places.
 A drive down Main Street takes you by bed and breakfast establishments and private homes built over a century ago by sugar cane farm and refinery families.

-Lafayette: Continue on to Lafayette, the "Heart of French Louisiana," where you will experience historic sites and museums, like the Alexandre Mouton House, St. John Cathedral, Acadian Village, Vermilionville, the Jean Lafitte Acadian Cultural Center, the Children's Museum of Acadiana, the Lafayette Natural History Museum and the University Art Museum.
-In Lafayette, you can also treat your senses to the wonderful food and music of the Cajuns and Creoles, visit art galleries and delight in wonderful festivals, like Mardi Gras, Festival International de Louisiane, Festivals Acadiens and "A Cajun and Creole Christmas."
+Lafayette, LA: Continue on to Lafayette, LA, the "Heart of French Louisiana," where you will experience historic sites and museums, like the Alexandre Mouton House, St. John Cathedral, Acadian Village, Vermilionville, the Jean Lafitte Acadian Cultural Center, the Children's Museum of Acadiana, the Lafayette Natural History Museum and the University Art Museum.
+In Lafayette, LA, you can also treat your senses to the wonderful food and music of the Cajuns and Creoles, visit art galleries and delight in wonderful festivals, like Mardi Gras, Festival International de Louisiane, Festivals Acadiens and "A Cajun and Creole Christmas."

-Scott: Just west of Lafayette is the town of Scott, where they say, "the west begins."
+Scott: Just west of Lafayette, LA is the town of Scott, where they say, "the west begins."
 Here you can experience the simplicity and beauty of the Acadian people through the art of Floyd Sonnier at his Beau Cajun Art Gallery.
 But, don't leave town until you try some delicious boudin, cracklin, and smoked sausage that make this area is so famous.